Dag efter dag

 On 18 April 1982 the song reached first place on Svensktoppen, where it stayed for nine rounds.
 On 13 June 1982 the song was the last to be number one on Svensktoppen, before the program was removed the first time.
 Chips also recorded the song with lyrics in English, "Day after Day".

 Charts

 In 1982, "Dag efter dag" was also released as a single.
-The single as best reached the 4th place at the Swedish singles chart and 5th place at the Norwegian singles chart.
+The single reached 4th place in the Swedish singles chart and 5th place in the Norwegian singles chart.